demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 Screenshot of running a `test-module` command with `debug-mode=true` and the resulting log file (`test-module.log`):

 ![test-module-debug](../../../docs/doc_imgs/reference/test-module-debug.png)

+### Failing to connect to the ‘Generic export indicators’ service

+Relevant for XSOAR Saas, make sure the Xsoar IP is whitelisted in the firewall, for more information, refer to [Enable-access-to-Palo-Alto-Networks-resources](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Enable-access-to-Palo-Alto-Networks-resources).

+### Getting 500 (internal server error) when attempting to connect to ‘Generic export indicators’

+Double-check that the user & password configured are correct, incorrect credentials may throw 500 error.
+Also, note that the password is case-sensitive.

 #### Fetch Incidents in `debug-mode`